Semper Synagogue

-The Semper Synagogue, also known as the Dresden Synagogue, designed by Gottfried Semper and built from 1838 to 1840, was dedicated on 8 May 1840.
-It was an early example of the Moorish Revival style of synagogue architecture.
+The Semper Synagogue, also known as the Dresden Synagogue or Old Synagogue (Alte Synagoge), was a Jewish synagogue, located in Dresden, in the Saxony region of Germany.
+Designed by Gottfried Semper and built from 1838 to 1840 in the Romanesque Revival and Moorish Revival styles, the synagogue was destroyed by the Nazis on November 9, 1938, during Kristallnacht.

+The New Synagogue, inaugurated in 2001, was erected adjacent to the site of the former Semper Synagogue where a monument showing a six branch menorah stands in memory of the six million Jews who perished in the Holocaust.

 History and destruction

 The synagogue was destroyed in 1938 on Kristallnacht.
-Members of the SA and SS burned down the synagogue on the night of 9 November 1938, almost one hundred years after the opening of the synagogue.
+Nazis burned down the synagogue on the night of 9 November 1938.
 A few days after the burning, the ruins were carried away "professionally" and the bill to cover these costs was handed to the Jewish congregation.
 A film made by the "Technischen Hilfswerk" documented the efficient removal of the building.
-All that remains of the synagogue is the Star of David which was designed by Semper, which Alfred Neugebauer, a fireman, removed from the burning rooftop, hid and returned to the congregation in 1949.
+All that remained of the synagogue was the Semper-designed Star of David, which Alfred Neugebauer, a fireman, removed from the burning rooftop, hid and returned to the congregation in 1949.